-- Youth Competitors should note the maximum payable on Death is limited to £7,500 by UK Statute. - If any rider intends to claim that he already has private personal accident insurance cover in place, which is equivalent to the FIM and FIME basic requirements, and wishes to contract out of the ACU arrangements, the rider must submit such private policies, with the current renewal receipt or confirmation, to the ACU at least 21 days before endorsement of his entry is required. - iii) Riders are reminded that FIM/FIME/ACU Cover is NOT travel insurance.
-It covers the Competitor for the benefits listed only during official practice or competition.
+- Youth Competitors should note the maximum payable on Death is limited to £7,500 by UK Statute. - ii) If any rider intends to claim that he already has private personal accident insurance cover in place, which is equivalent to the FIM and FIME basic requirements, and wishes to contract out of the ACU arrangements, the rider must submit such private policies, with the current renewal receipt or confirmation, to the ACU at least 21 days before endorsement of his entry is required. - iii) Riders are reminded that FIM/FIME/ACU Cover is NOT travel insurance.
+It covers the Competitor for the benefits listed only during official practice or competition. - iv) All applicants for FIM/FIME International Licences must hold a current medical certificate. - v) FIM Cover comes with 24 hour International Emergency Medical assistance (World Wide), and includes pre-travel advice, injury or illness consultation or second opinion facility and emergency message relay.